sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 - A **campaign** is group of related changes to code, along with a title and description.
 - The campaign has associated **changesets**, which is a generic term for pull requests, merge requests, or any other reviewable chunk of code.
 (Code hosts use different terms for this, which is why we chose a generic term.)
 - A **published changeset** means the commit, branch, and changeset have been created on the code host.
 An **unpublished changeset** is just a preview that you can view in the campaign but does not exist on the code host yet.
+- A **spec** (campaign spec or changeset spec) is a "record of intent".
+When you provide a spec for a thing, the system will continuously try to reconcile the actual thing with your desired intent (as described by the spec).
+This involves creating, updating, and deleting things as needed.
 - A [**campaign spec**](campaign_spec.md) is a YAML file describing the campaign: repositories to change, commands to run, and a template for changesets and commits.
 You describe your high-level intent in the campaign spec, such as "lint files in all repositories with a `package.json` file".
 - A campaign has many **changeset specs**, which are produced by executing the campaign spec (i.e., running the commands on each selected repository) and then using its changeset template to produce a list of changesets, including the diffs, commit messages, changeset title, and changeset body.
 You don't need to view or edit the raw changeset specs; you will edit the campaign spec and view the changesets in the UI.
+- The **campaign controller** reconciles the actual state of the campaign's changesets on the code host so that they match your desired intent (as described in the changeset specs).

 ## Roadmap